 Point 12: Activity - Creating an idle free environment

-The student and parent lead Green Team will help spread education about the environmental effects of sitting in an idling car while in the school parking lot. what project or event we will do.
-More details to come.
+The student and parent lead Green Team will help spread education about the environmental effects of sitting in an idling car while in the school parking lot.

 Point 13: Activity - Establishing or maintaining a natural Michigan garden project with native plants.